Sable/McLab-Web/testplans.md

 - Click Kind Analysis button
 - Kind analysis should fail and you should see a message in the terminal asking if this is a valid Matlab file

+## Escape to hide markers
+- Run a kind analysis.
+Wait for the markers to show up in the editor
+- Focus the code editor (click anywhere on the code editor)
+- Press Esc
+- Markers should hide

 ## What's not done in Kind Analysis
 We only handle the case where the whole file is just one function.
 When the file is a script, the mclab-core kind analysis classifies the symbols into a few more classes: LDVAR, TOP, and BOT.
 We have no way of displaying these information in McLab Web.